She says usually sanctions remain in place until the activity that caused the sanctions is removed

 “I don’t believe Vladimir Putin deterred her from competing in Pennsylvania, Wisconsin and Michigan,” Conway said.

-The Trump confidant also hit the Obama administration for its policy on Israel, calling the decision to allow a UN resolution against settlements in the West Bank "sanctions" of their own kind, and knocked the DNC for improper security procedures that left it open to a breach, a similar line offered by incoming White House Press Secretary Sean Spicer just hours earlier
+The Trump confidant also hit the Obama administration for its policy on Israel, calling the decision to allow a UN resolution against settlements in the West Bank “sanctions” of their own kind, and knocked the DNC for improper security procedures that left it open to a breach, a similar line offered by incoming White House Press Secretary Sean Spicer just hours earlier on CNN.

 In a statement following the announcement from the Obama administration, Trump called on the US to “move on,” but said he’d be briefed next week about the issue.